- October 10, 2014

 Platforms

-Ryse: Son of Rome is a single player and multiplayer hack and slash game with a historical theme.
+Ryse: Son of Rome is a single player and multiplayer hack and slash game with historical, violence and erotic themes.
 It was developed by Crytek and was released on October 10, 2014.
 It received mostly positive reviews from critics and positive reviews from players.

 Ryse: Son of Rome Review